Expanding USAID's capacity for data-driven decisions

 Reflecting on AidData Fellow Joshua Okafor’s work at USAID/Rwanda, Acting Deputy Program Office Director Tom Targos recalled how Josh helped build a new user community at the Mission that can use GIS software to create maps and plan development activities, now and into the future.
 “Through Josh's work, the Mission has built a good foundation in the understanding, use and benefits of GIS mapping in development work — it is a foundation we plan to sustain.”

-Postscript: This post is the third in a focus series taking a look back at some of the lessons learned and accomplishments of the AidData Center for Development Policy over the past five years of our partnership with the U.S. Global Development Lab under USAID’s Higher Education Solutions Network (HESN) program.
+Editor's Note: This post is the third in a series taking a look back at some of the lessons learned and accomplishments of the AidData Center for Development Policy (ACDP) over the past five years funded by the U.S. Global Development Lab under USAID's Higher Education Solutions Network Program.
+The ACDP is a partnership between AidData at the College of William & Mary, Development Gateway, the University of Texas-Austin, Brigham Young University, and Esri.
+USAID has granted a no-cost extension through September 30, 2022 to enable continued collaboration between the AidData Center for Development Policy and USAID units.